JeffWeinell/REEs/README.md

 #### Overview:

-**Immune loci**: I used grep to search within the annotation table of the *T. sirtalis* genome (**ref_Thamnophis_sirtalis-6.0_top_level_JLW.gff3**) for CDS features of major histocompatibility genes, using the following grep search terms: (1) "MHC", (2) "major histocompatibility".
+**MHC loci**: I used grep to search within the annotation table of the *T. sirtalis* genome (**ref_Thamnophis_sirtalis-6.0_top_level_JLW.gff3**) for CDS features of major histocompatibility genes, using the following grep search terms: (1) "MHC", (2) "major histocompatibility".
 Results = 86 CDS regions corresponding to exons of 19 genes (**ref_Thamnophis_sirtalis-6.0_top_level_JLW_immune-loci-CDS.gff3**).
-I used the function **get.loci.from.annotationTable** to extract the 86 immune loci from the *T. sirtalis* genome:
+I used the function **get.loci.from.annotationTable** to extract the 86 MHC loci from the *T. sirtalis* genome:

 ```
 get.loci.from.annotationTable(species.name="Thamnophis_sirtalis",genome.filepath="~/Thamnophis_sirtalis_GCF_001077635.1_genome_renamed_sequential.fas",input.gff="ref_Thamnophis_sirtalis-6.0_top_level_MHC.gff3",output.file="MHC-loci.fas",additional.ID="Scaffold-Name-Key.txt")
 ```

-The 86 immune loci were saved to the file **MHC-loci.fas**; two of these loci were very short, but the remaining 84 were submitted to Arbor Biosciences for bait design (WeinellEntry1815-1898).
-Ultastringent filtration (conducted by Arbor) removed 29 immune loci (0% bait coverage).
-Additionally, 16 immune loci were filtered because the baits were non-specific within the genome of *T. sirtalis* and/or *Thermophis baileyi*; 12 immune loci were "removed" from the target set because they were already targeted as REEs (**Version1_removed-loci_duplicate-targets.tsv**).
-The final set of target loci (for which baits were synthesised) included 27 immune loci (plus 8 REEs that are also immune loci).
+The 86 MHC loci were saved to the file **MHC-loci.fas**; two of these CDS regions were very short (XXX and XXX) removed from the set of potential target loci.
+The remaining 84 MHC loci were submitted to Arbor Biosciences for ultrastringent filtration and bait design (WeinellEntry1815-1898); 29 MHC loci failed ultrastringent filtration (no baits designed for these loci).
+Additionally, 16 other MHC loci were filtered because the baits that were designed were non-specific within the genomes of *T. sirtalis* and/or *Thermophis baileyi* (**blast results files: XXXXXX)**; 12 MHC loci were already and included as targets because they were identified as REEs (**Version1_removed-loci_duplicate-targets.tsv**), and therefore I removed one target from each pair of identical target loci.
+The final set of target loci (for which baits were synthesised) included 27 MHC loci (plus five more that were included as REEs: WeinellEntry248, 559, 728, 787, and 891).

 <!--
-Version1_ZeroBaitCoverageLoci.tsv: 70 REEs, 29 immune loci
+Version1_ZeroBaitCoverageLoci.tsv: 70 REEs, 29 MHC loci
-Version1_removed-loci_baits-nonspecific.tsv: 8 REEs, 2 immune loci
+Version1_removed-loci_baits-nonspecific.tsv: 8 REEs, 2 MHC loci
-Version1_removed-loci_duplicate-targets.tsv: 12 immune loci
+Version1_removed-loci_duplicate-targets.tsv: 12 MHC loci
-Version2-Loci-removed_allProbes-multiHit.tsv: 115 REEs, 14 immune loci, and 12 UCEs
+Version2-loci-removed_baits-nonspecific.tsv: 115 REEs, 14 MHC loci, and 12 UCEs
 Version3-loci-removed_ZeroBaitCoverageLoci.tsv: 67 short exon fragments, 7 vision loci
-Version3-loci-removed_others.tsv: 212 REEs, 1,958 short exon fragments, 10 UCEs, 3 scalation, and 6 vision loci.
+Version3-loci-removed_others.tsv: 209 REEs (non-MHC), 3 MHC-REEs, 1,958 short exon fragments, 10 UCEs, 3 scalation, and 6 vision loci.
 See the README file in ArborFiles folder for a description about how the bait kit changed after working with Arbor.
 -->